Ljochev/JavaScriptClasses/cas_6/materijali.md

 Here are some common methods associated with the classList property:

 ```
 // Adds one or more classes to the element.
 const element = document.getElementById("myElement")
 element.classList.add("newClass", "anotherClass")
 ```

 ```
 // Removes one or more classes from the element.
 const element = document.getElementById("myElement")
 element.classList.remove("oldClass", "unwantedClass")
 ```

 ```
 // Toggles a class on/off.
 If the class exists, it removes it; otherwise, it adds it.
 // The second parameter (force) is optional.
-If force is true, the class will be added; if false, it will be removed.
+If force is true, the
+// class will be added; if false, iwill be removed.
 const element = document.getElementById("myElement")
 element.classList.toggle("active")
 ```

 ```
 // Replaces one class with another.
 const element = document.getElementById('myElement');
 element.classList.replace('oldClass', 'newClass');
 ```